 You must direct all questions concerning the canvass process to the Election Director or the individual organizing the canvass.
 If you wish to challenge a decision of the canvassing board, ask the Election Director or the individual organizing the canvass for the Canvass Challenge Form.
 Complete this form and give it to the Election Director or individual in charge of the canvass who will put the completed form with the ballot(s) and related documents and set them aside for consideration by the local board.
 You may only challenge a decision at the canvass at which the ballot was accepted or rejected.

-The local boards will release results each day they count ballots.
+The local boards will release results each day they count ballots after election day.
 SBE posts the results as they are received.